Barcelona Style Interior Design: - Key Elements and Ideas

 Architectural Features

-Architecture in this aesthetic finds strength in structure and elegance in curves.
-Signature elements include vaulted ceilings—sometimes adorned with wooden beams—arched doorways, and expansive windows that frame city or sea views.
-Floors often boast eye-catching encaustic tiles or timber laid in herringbone patterns, establishing a foundation of craftsmanship.
-Wrought iron is a favorite, enhancing stairways, balconies, and window grilles with swirling, organic designs.
-Plaster walls, gently textured, lend a soft backdrop while accentuating architectural lines and details.
-Nooks built into walls invite cozy reading corners or display precious ceramics.
-Decorative columns or trim recall the grandeur of Catalonian Modernisme in contemporary terms.
-Each element is considered, blurring the boundaries between structure and art, utility and ornament.
+Architecture in the Art Deco style seeks elegance through the repetition of well-established forms and strength through firmness.
+Key elements include vaulted ceilings (often beamed) and arched doorways, as well as large windows affording views of the city or sea.
+Floors frequently feature striking encaustic tiles or timber in herringbone patterns, exhibiting exquisite craftsmanship.
+Wrought iron is another favorite, as seen in the swirling organic forms of stairways, balconies and window grilles.
+Plaster walls, gently textured, provide a soft backdrop while emphasizing the architectural lines and details.
+Nooks built into walls not only invite cozy reading corners but also provide a perfect display for precious ceramics.
+Decorative columns and trims speak to the majesty of Catalonian Modernisme in an utterly contemporary language.
+Each one blurs the line between structure and art, utility and decoration.

 -